facinick/gnippet/README.md

 > ReadMe is under development, but you can check the demo and browse the code. (obviously)

+## Purpose

+To learn and share with other begineers who can learn or can help me learn.
+Also to use it as my personal blog to post random things that come to my head.

 ## Features 🚀

 - 👤 Authentication (signup, signin) using JWT